 - a.
 All programmes will be available on full-time basis. - b.
 For all programmes, the allowed Duration of Study is calculated from the date of the first registration in the relevant programme and includes all Suspend Study periods.
-A new Duration of Study period commences when a student either: - Starts a new programme as the result of an official transfer from one programme to another. - Is re-admitted to the University to a new programme. - Is re-admitted to the same programme. - c.
-Any student receiving exemption from a module through credit transfer will have the period of study pro-rated. - d.
+A new Duration of Study period commences when a student either: - Starts a new programme as the result of an official transfer from one programme to another. - Is re-admitted to the University to a new programme. - c.
 The duration of a full-time undergraduate programme will be a minimum of four years and will not exceed seven years